-- Have some trivia fun when visiting the Enchanted Tiki Room.
+- Have some trivia fun when visiting Walt Disney’s Enchanted Tiki Room.
 Can your friends name the four birds that host the show?
 (Jose, Michael, Pierre and Fritz)

-- Get your fortune told by a humorous genie when you rub a magic lamp at the Adventureland Bazaar, or get any illness diagnosed by “Shrunken Ned,” a suspended shrunken head at South Seas Traders.
+- Get your fortune told by a humorous genie when you rub a magic lamp at the Adventureland Bazaar, or get any illness diagnosed by “Shrunken Ned,” a suspended shrunken head.
 Both are coin-operated.

-- Visit the Enchanted Tiki Room in the afternoon, enjoying a cool place to sit and a refreshing Dole Whip.
+- Visit Walt Disney’s Enchanted Tiki Room in the afternoon, enjoying a cool place to sit and enjoy a refreshing Dole Whip.
 Seats in the back rows against the wall have backrests.

 # # #